 One can hardly turn around without seeing something about angels; the subject has recently become popular in the media.
 Martin Collins explains angels biblically: their true purpose and function within God's plan.

-Matter interacts with energy in a different way at the atomic level than it does at the macro level.
-Earl Henn show that in a similar way human reason and logic are practically useless as tools in determining the nature of God.
+Human reason and logic are practically useless as tools in determining the nature of God.
 Only the Bible gives a complete revelation of God.